Ludaxord/FourSquareApp/README.md

+# PROJECT HAS BEEN REUPLOAD TO GITHUB AND HAS BEEN DISCONTINUED IN 2018

 # FourSquareApp
 This solution contains 2 applications: one for iOS, second for Android.
 It was created with usage of native technologies (Swift, Kotlin).